-Brief biographies of these directors appear on page 3 of the IAR.
+Brief biographies of these directors appear on pages 3 and 4 of the IAR.

 The ordinary resolutions number 5.1, 5.2 and 5.3 will be considered separately.

 6. ORDINARY RESOLUTION NUMBER 6: AUTHORITY TO SIGN DOCUMENTATION

 Any director of the Company or the Company Secretary be and is hereby authorised to take all actions necessary and sign all documentation required to give effect to the ordinary and special resolutions which have been passed at the AGM."